 My search for the right social media platform for my photography has lead me to Google+.
-In my opinion, Google+ is now the best place on the web for photographers to share their work, to connect with other artists, and to learn new techniques.
-Here are a series of video tutorials on how to connect Adobe Photoshop Lightroom with Google+ via Jeffery Friedl’s “Export to PicassaWeb” Plugin.
+Here are a series of video tutorials on how to connect Adobe Photoshop Lightroom with Google+ via Jeffery Friedl’s amazing “Export to PicassaWeb” Plugin.

 You can use Adobe Photoshop Lightroom 4 Beta’s new Book Module to create your own PDF “portfolio pieces” that combine images and words!
 This new feature is not a replacement for Adobe InDesign or a professional-grade page layout program, but it is a wonderful new way for me to share my photography with friends, students, and clients.